jdbedics/dbthandbook/docs/01-individual.md

 ## Setting Goals

 It is not your clients job to come into session with goals.
 Instead, listen to your clients' concerns and attempt to make them into solvable problems.
-You never have to use the term _goal_ or ever ask your client _"What's you're goal_?
-The goals naturally reveal themselves as you listen to what's on your clients' minds and shape them into solvable problems.
+You never have to use the term _goal_ or ever ask your client _What's you're goal_?
+The goals naturally reveal themselves as you listen to what's on your clients' minds.
+It's your job to rephrase their statements into something like:

+    `It sounds like there are times when it's really hard for you to say no?
+Do you think that would be helpful for us to get our heads around and come up with some solutions?`

 ## Termination of Treatment

 * After 2-3 sessions, let your client know you're plan for intervention along with a timeline for termination.
+    * If you're not following an exact protocol then I often make a fairly aribtrary timeline.
+For example, if we start on Sept 1st then I'll set a time to end right before Thanksgiving.
 * Let your client know that treatment will be reassessed at that point and could be extended if the client would like to address additional areas.
-* When there is a a month left in treatment, remind the client every session that treatment is ending.
+* When there is a a month left in treatment, remind the client every session that treatment is ending in order to focus your time.
 * In _DBT only_, discuss the concept of ex-therapist for life.

 ## Call or text Jamie